mmbman/Katagiri/platform-sutra.md

 ##### [*Platform Sutra* – Talk 1](1987-03-06-Platform-Sutra-Talk-1)

 Katagiri Roshi introduces a series of seven talks on the *Platform Sutra*.
 This talk comments on Chapter 1, “Action and Intention,” which includes the famous “poetry contest.”
-He discusses the controversy of whether the point of Zen is “to see into one’s own nature and achieve Buddhahood.”
+He discusses the controversy of whether the point of Zen is “to see into one’s own nature (*kenshō*) and achieve Buddhahood.”

 ---